Dubai One

-Dubai One (formerly known as Ch33 and then One TV) is a Pan Arab English language entertainment television channel, owned by Dubai Media Incorporated.
+Dubai One (formerly known as Ch33 and then One TV) is an Emirati English language entertainment television channel, owned by Dubai Media Incorporated.
 It was launched on 14 May 1994, and is currently managed by Sarah al Jarman.
-It airs a mix of locally produced and international syndicated content that caters both Arab and non-Arab viewers in the MENA region.
+It airs a mix of locally produced and international syndicated content that caters English language and non-Arab viewers in the MENA region.
 It started broadcasting in HD on Nilesat 201 on 28 February 2019.

 Background

 Dubai One broadcasts subtitled Western content targeting Arabs and expatriates living in Dubai and around the Arab world.
 While most of the production is centralized at DMI's own studios, the channel has its own management, team, structure and strategy.
 The flow of advertising for it is controlled by Choueiri Group, through its subsidiary MEMS.

 History

 The channel was launched as a replacement for Channel 33.
-Dubai One launched on 5 April 2004, bearing a new name with brand new programming targeting the expat community and westernized Arabs.
+One TV launched at 9 am on 24 December 2004, bearing a new name with brand new programming targeting the expat community and westernized Arabs.
+The new offer consisted largely of imports coming in from the United States and the United Kingdom, with all programming being subtitled to Arabic.
+The new channel did not broadcast news and aired five feature films every day; all of them newer releases.
+The channel had few carryovers from the former Channel 33; one notable absence was The Bold and the Beautiful, which was not in the initial line-up following the 2004 rename.
+After complaints from viewers, the series returned.

+In early 2007, following the results of a six-month survey, One TV was renamed Dubai One.